xcart/xcart-docs/_pages/kb_en/modules/auction_in_x-cart_5/how_auction_in_x-cart_5_works.md

 ![]({{site.baseurl}}/attachments/8225140/8356099.png)

-In the module settings you can specify whether this block needs to be displayed in a side box (like in the snapshot above) or in the main column.
+In the addon settings you can specify whether this block needs to be displayed in a side box (like in the snapshot above) or in the main column.
 You can also set the maximum number of auction listings that must be visible in this block.

 On your store's pages, auction listings stand out from the rest of the products as each of them has a clock counting down the time till the end of the auction displayed next to them and is marked by labels "Auction!" and "X percent off" (the X shows how much cheaper the current price of the product in the auction is - compared to the product's base price defined in the product details).